fmalmeida/MpGAP/README.md

      --fast5Path <string>                   Path to directory containing FAST5 files for given reads.
                                             Whenever set, the pipeline will execute a polishing step with Nanopolish.
 This makes the pipeline extremely SLOW!!
-     --pacbio_all_baxh5_path <string>       Path to directory containing bax.h5 files for given reads.
+     --pacbio_all_baxh5_path <string>       Path to all bax.h5 files for given reads.
+Whenever set, the pipeline will execute a polishing step with VarianCaller.
+     --pacbio_all_bam_path <string>         Path to all subreads bam files for given reads.
 Whenever set, the pipeline will execute a polishing step with VarianCaller.
      --genomeSize                           Canu and Flye require an estimative of genome size in order to be executed.
 Examples: 5.6m; 1.2g
      --lr_type <string>                     Sets wich type of long reads are being used: pacbio or nanopore